 Through our current on-campus activities, we have demonstrated that we can comply with all safety requirements.
 Practicals and exams are still taking place on campus.
 The video below shows how we are currently ensuring a safe and healthy study and work environment.

-If we have more detailed information on the 2021-2022 academic year, this page will be updated.
 For more information about the current situation, visit our Corona service portal.